“City Walks”

 June walk — Wednesday, June 18th , 6-8pm.
 Location TBA — German Village area.
 Community Partner: TBA.
 Fee: $15 minimum donation to community partner + ability to expand upon that original donation.

-July walk — Wednesday, July 18th, 6-8pm, location TBA — German Village area.
-Community Partner: Fee: $15 minimum donation to community partner + ability to expand upon that original donation.
+July walk — Wednesday, July 16th, 6-8pm, location TBA — Franklin Park area.
+Registration + Payment link: LINK Community Partner: Fee: $15 minimum donation to community partner + ability to expand upon that original donation.

-August walk + community service — Saturday, August 16th — time TBA (but roughly 4 hours).
-Location TBA — German Village area.
+August walk — date and time TBA.
+Location TBA.
 Community Partner: $15 minimum donation to community partner + ability to expand upon that original donation, as well as perform service.

 Fall Series: “My Future Self”